Turning Down Sweepstakes Prizes — How and When to Decline a Win

 Before You Turn Down Your Prize Win

 If possible, ask the sponsor if you can think it over for a few days.
 In the case of a large prize with a big tax burden, take the time to consult with an accountant before making your decision.
-For smaller prizes that you can't use yourself, think about whether you could use the prize as a present.
-But if you truly can't use it, turn down the prize so that another winner has a chance to enjoy it.
+There may be a way of accepting it after all.

 What to Do When It's Too Late to Decline the Prize

 In these cases, it's too late to decline the prize.
-You'll need to report these prizes on your taxes (if you live in the United States), but there are a few ways to put even unwanted prizes to good use:
+You'll need to report them on your taxes (if you live in the United States or another country that taxes winners), but there are a few ways to put unwanted prizes to good use: